 I have used catheters for intermittant self cathetetisation since 2006 and used Coloplast for many years.
 Coloplast catheters I started by using the Coloplast 14 inch catheter; this was fine for use in the house but potentially embarrassing when out and about.
 At work, for example, how do you carry something into a loo that […]

 Imagine you are desperate to have a ‘Jimmy Riddle’ (widdle) or pass urine and there is nowhere to go.
 The TravelJohn Disposable Urine bottle does the trick when you gotta have a pee.
 It avoids the problem when you might wet your pants.
 It can be used by both men and women.
 Incidentally the Traveljohn disposable urine […]

 A friend has been urging me to stop intermittent self-catheterisation (ISC) and use a suprapubic catheter.
 Her argument being that it is not a good idea to be inserting a catheter into your bladder several times a day.
 She is worried about infections and damage to the bladder.
 She says everything is more stable and less […]

 Here is a diary of a sorry story that happened to me.
-This sequence of events resulting in a urinary tract infection could easily happen to any MSer who does intermittent self-catheterisation.
-A brief summary of the events over the last 3 weeks I was an emergency admission to Watford hospital and I needed a […]
+This sequence of events in 2014 because of problems inserting a catheter and could easily happen to any person with multiple sclerosis who does intermittent self-catheterisation.
+A brief summary of the events over the last 3 weeks I was an emergency admission to […]

 Too many multiple sclerosis sufferers have an overactive bladder.
 The chances are that you will have a prescription for ‘anti-cholinergic’ drugs.
 These drugs stop the bladder going into spasm and that’s a good thing.
 Sadly there is no such thing as a free dinner, these drugs have several side effects.
 I had a dental appointment and […]